helixbox/features-config/README.md

 - []: all addresses can use the feature

 ## Id
-Currently, it is just used for Morpho vaults, and it is used as the id of the Morpho vault.
+Currently, it is just used for vaults, and it is used as the id of the vault.

 ## Action
 Controls the action that the feature manages.